 Pioneering Spirit can sail under her own power at a high transit speed, making her suitable for worldwide use.
-Operating on full dynamic positioning, she can work accurately in any water depth, while her light ice class will extend the periods in which she can operate in polar regions.
-Due to the motion compensation system, she can make large lifts in hostile seas.
-The vessel was built in South Korea by Daewoo and arrived in Rotterdam for final outfitting in January 2015.
-The installation, commissioning and offshore testing of the topsides lift system beams was completed in August 2016, after which Pioneering Spirit successfully executed her first commercial project, removal of the Yme topsides in the Norwegian North Sea.
+Operating on full dynamic positioning, she can work accurately in any water depth, while her light ice class will extend the periods in which she can operate in Polar Regions.

-For the transfer of jackets and topsides to/from Pioneering Spirit, a 57 m wide, 200 m long cargo barge has been purpose built.
+For the transfer of jackets and topsides to/from Pioneering Spirit, a 200 m long, 57 m wide cargo barge has been purpose built.
 This barge, Iron Lady, with its relatively shallow draught, will enable the loading or offloading of structures to or from the yard in case the water depth at the quayside is insufficient for Pioneering Spirit.
 The transfer of structures between Pioneering Spirit and Iron Lady will take place in sheltered water close to the yard.

 In the event that Pioneering Spirit is required for platform topsides installation or removal work, the stinger will be removed from the bow section of the vessel and stored on a purpose-built stinger barge, Bumblebee.